-The project, which commenced in September 2012 is running its seventh year in 2018/19, involves eleven local NGOs and 30 staff and had reached some 7,500 girls by the end of the 6th year.
+The project, which commenced in September 2012 is running its ninth year in 2020, involves eleven local NGOs and 45 staff and had reached some 10,500 girls by the end of the 8th year.
 Its curriculum was built by local NGOs around jointly agreed goals of equality, leadership and women’s human rights.
 The project unites local women’s, youth and human rights NGOs around empowering girls for a more equal future and through “learning by doing”, educating local youth workers in best practices and innovative methods in youth work.
-Now reaching the end of its first year, the project has already had a transformative effect on the ten NGOs involved and the girls attending the programme.
+The project has had a transformative effect on the ten NGOs involved and the girls attending the programme.

 Peacebuilding UK, which together with its partners draws on 18 years of educational and psychosocial work with children and youth as well as human rights defence in Chechnya, has since 2012 been engaging in one of Chechnya’s most urgent human rights issues, that of women’s and girls’ rights.
 While providing a broad-based program to empower Chechnya’s most vulnerable demographic – teenage girls, the Young Women’s Development Groups project also aims to strengthen Chechen civil society at a time when NGOs are facing persistent pressure and threats from the authorities and find themselves weakened and isolated.
 The project brings together NGOs working in different areas in a sustained manner.
 By making young women confident and aware of their rights and through institutionalizing genuine cooperation between NGOs, the Young Women’s Development Groups project offers an alternative to some of the Chechen government’s most harmful and illiberal policies.
 42 social workers conduct workshops in schools, from 18 local partners based in Chechnya, Ingushetia and Dagestan.